sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/tokens.md

 ## Manage entity labels

-You can use token substitution with any defined [entity attributes][4], including custom labels. read the [entity reference][6] for information about managing entity labels for proxy entities and agent entities.
+You can use token substitution with any defined [entity attributes][4], including custom labels. read the [entities reference][6] for information about managing entity labels for proxy entities and agent entities.

 ## Manage dynamic runtime assets